mui/toolpad/examples/core-vite/README.md

 # Toolpad Core - Vite & React Router

-This example provides a minimal setup to get Toolpad Core working in Vite with HMR and some ESLint rules, as well as routing with React Router.
+This example provides a minimal setup to get Toolpad Core working in Vite with HMR, as well as routing with React Router.

 ## Getting Started